 One of the things I love about this recipe is that it is so quick and easy.
-I have two teenagers and one who will be a teenager very soon, and all are heavily involved in sports.
+I have three teenagers, and all are heavily involved in sports.
 Our weeknights are jam packed with practices.
 I need to be able to pull together dinner quickly most nights.
 Since I always have pretty much everything in this recipe on hand at all times, all I really have to do is chop…it’s a one pot meal!
 Most of the time needed for the recipe is just simmering on the stove.
 And if I need to save even more time around dinner time, I just chop everything earlier in the day and have it ready to go.

 - 1 cup carrots, chopped

 - 1 medium onion, chopped

 - 2 cups peppers, chopped (I used a mix of green, red and yellow peppers)